 1.)
 Allan Gardens Conservatory: If the closing of Canada Blooms Flower and Garden Festival has left you with “Wild” withdrawal, then get yourself over to Allan Gardens where the spring flower show is in full bloom.
 It’s like walking into a fairytale.
 This 16,000 square-foot oasis will instantly transport you to warmer locales.
 Exotic plants are housed in six green houses, the largest being the Palm House built in 1910.

 2.)
-Ripley’s Aquarium of Canada: Ripley’s Aquarium is the closest thing to actually being under water scuba diving or snorkeling.
+Ripley’s Aquarium of Canada: Ripley’s Aquarium is the closest thing on terra firma to scuba diving or snorkeling.
 The underwater viewing tunnel is jaw dropping.
 Guaranteed you will see sharks.
 And if you purchase the Ripley’s Aquarium package at the InterContinental Toronto Centre you’ll receive your very own pet fish in a bowl.
 You can take it home or donate it to a primary school classroom.
 The package includes a $100 voucher towards a spa treatment or Azure Restaurant and Bar, an overnight stay in the luxury hotel, and two passes to the Aquarium, conveniently located behind the hotel.

 3.)
 Spa Intercontinental: Nothing says spring tune up better than a spa day.
 It’s time to peel off the Sorels and slough off your dry, weathered heels with a pampering pedicure at Spa InterContinental.
 Then kick up your heels and celebrate spring poolside with a golf-inspired signature cocktail – Fairway or Fore – ordered exclusively from the Azure Restaurant and Bar.